-If you don’t have the time to research senior retirement housing options in Oakville and Burlington, Welcome Home Transitions has done the work for you.
-Learn about aging-in-place, types of apartments where seniors live, including affordability, and availability.
+If you don’t have the time to research senior housing options in Oakville and Burlington, Welcome Home Transitions has done the work for you.
+Learn about aging-in-place, care continuum and the types of apartments where seniors live, including information on availability and affordability.

 TABLE OF CONTENTS